 Consider a fixed fee billing model for your practice.
-The modern bookkeeper will invest in a payment system to automate fixed fee billing process.
+The modern bookkeeper will invest in a payment system to automate their fixed fee billing process.
 This will reduce your administration and deliver great value to your clients.
+It doesn’t necessarily mean the same fixed fee for every client.
+The important part is to agree a monthly (or weekly) amount with each client that gives them good value.
 Check out our two-part series articles on How to Successfully Implement Value Pricing.
 Here Diane Lucas from Direct Management suggests the first steps:

 Develop a calculated pricing strategy and incorporate tracking analysis.

 The modern bookkeeper is knowledgeable on cloud apps.
 But with so many start-ups building new apps every day, there is an abundance of choices.
 Implement the relevant cloud apps to support your practice.
 This will enable you to expand the service you provide to your clients.
 Focus on a great output to your clients, productivity gains for your team, good technical support and training.
 As a result, you will be able to incorporate a variety of modern bookkeeping services.
 Our article 5 Must-Have Apps for Your Bookkeeping Business will suggest some cloud software for you.